 Canada’s Peel Regional Police said that they arrested two men in connection with what was described as the largest gold heist in Canadian history.

-On Monday, a 43-year-old Arsalan Chaudhary was arrested at Toronto International Airport as he flew in from Dubai, United Arab Emirates, as part of Project 24K, an investigation into the theft of gold bars worth over $20 million.
+On Monday, a 43-year-old Arsalan Chaudhary was arrested at Toronto International Airport as he flew in from Dubai, United Arab Emirates, as part of Project 24K, an investigation into the theft of golf bars worth over $20 million.

 Peel Regional Police Insp.
 Mike Mavity told CBC News that Chaudhary arranged to turn himself in through his lawyer, and he didn't know specifically why he chose to surrender.

-The heist took place on April 17, 2023.
+Investigators say that about 10 people were charged and are the subject of warrants in relation to the case, which took place on April 17, 2023.
 Police said that a cargo shipment arriving at Pearson from Zurich, Switzerland, went missing and that the shipment contained 400 kilograms of .9999 pure gold.
 There were a total of 6,600 bars valued at more than $20 million along with $2.5 foreign currency.

 Two groups were involved in the case, one consisting of Air Canada employees who police allege helped facilitate the theft and a group of outsiders to which Chaudhary belonged.